Building workflows

 Action details - This section appears after event selection and varies based on your selection.
 This section defines in detail the action to be taken.

 Action conditions - Add any filters to limit which records this action should be applied to.
 For every preceeding event in the workflow, you will have a dropdown list of available events and can then add filters related to that event occuring to limit the action event from occuring.
+You will first specify the Source: You can select to apply filter criteria from the original trigger or prior workflow action in the path to this action.
+The value must exist upon completion of that trigger or action for it be able to be applied and the criteria must also still be met at runtime for the action (in the case of delayed actions).
+This criteria definition works using the same filtering logic defined for filtering records

 Timing - This allows you to control when the action will occur.
 By default it will happen as soon as the event is triggered.
 However, you can control the timing of the event based on the triggering date, or any other date field availabe to the workflow based on any date field associated with preceeding events of the workflow.
 When a date field is used, you can specify the action to occur either before or after the specific date linked to the field on the associated action event.
 For example let's say a request is for a specific deliverable date.
 A reminder email and text might be sent to the owner of the request the day prior reminding them of the pending due date.
 And, a follow-up message might be set as a separate automated email/text action for the recipient of the request the day after it was due thanking them for their collaboration and support.